mullenkamp/pyhydllp/README.rst

 .. code-block:: python

   sites = [70105, 69607]
+  datasource = 'A'
   varfrom = 100 # the 100 code is water level
   varto = 140 # the 140 code is flow
+  qual_codes = [30, 20, 10 ,11, 21, 18] # It's best to specify as hydllp can return bad values for a qual_code 255
   from_mod_date = '2018-01-01'
   to_mod_date = '2018-03-26'